 This is vitally important if we are to address the reduced life expectancy of, on average, 15 to 20 years for people with severe mental illness.
 This should include GPs and practice nurses delivering a range of physical care screenings for people with severe mental illness.
-To do this they will need the relevant training and time to conduct these screenings, and outreach work or carer training will be needed to support people with severe mental illness to access primary care.
-Likewise, primary care services should be equipped to assess and provide low-intensity psychological and psychosocial interventions for people with physical long-term conditions needing mental health support.
+To do this they will need the relevant training and time to conduct these screenings, and outreach work or carer training will be needed to support people with severe mental illness to access sort out, and the receptionists went out of their way to get me in because primary care.
+Likewise, primary care services should be equipped to assess and provide low-intensity psychological and psychosocial interventions for people with physical longterm conditions needing mental health support.
 Such services should be integrated with IAPT services and also secondary care through collaborative care models.